Monday 11th May 2020

 Shanghai, catch em while you can.

 Shenzhen, and it’s last remaining ‘urban village’- illegally built neighbourhoods put up in the 80s and 90s, and now seeking heritage protection.
+Locally they’re known as ‘handshake homes’ as that’s how close neighbours are between buildings.
+Entirely pedestrian, threaded through with alleyways and bursting with streetlife.

 Oh and one last thing THIS CITY that has recently been in the news.
-Home to 11-19 million, a confluence of three seperate cities on different banks of the river, and now home to several of the world’s largest bridges (plus the biggest lightshow every night).
+Home to 11-19 million, a confluence of three seperate cities on different banks of the river, and now locale to several of the world’s largest bridges (plus the biggest lightshow every night).
 Do click salubriously on the image below:

 The metropolis is adversely now featuring highly as the place most Chinese want to visit post-lockdown, intrigued by the constant news and its hardy citizens.
 However, highly unlikely for foreign visitors, should they ever even return to China, once the world’s fastest growing market for inbound tourists (4th in the world behind the US).
 It now looks remote that many outsiders will ever see or experience these cities (let alone its multitudinous landscapes) other than through some clickbaiting media lens.